Razimie Ramlli

-Soldadu Muhammad Razimie bin Ramlli (born 6 August 1990) is a Bruneian international footballer who plays for Singapore Premier League side DPMM FC and the Brunei national football team as a striker.
+Soldadu Muhammad Razimie bin Ramlli (born 6 August 1990) is a Bruneian former footballer who played as a striker.
 Nicknamed Belanda (the Dutchman), he is a four-time Brunei Super League winner with MS ABDB and three-time domestic FA Cup medalist, twice at ABDB and once at DPMM.

 Club career

+MS ABDB

-Razimie is a soldier with the Royal Brunei Armed Forces who began playing with its sports council's football department in 2015, scoring 12 goals in his debut season.
+Razimie is a soldier with the Royal Brunei Armed Forces who began playing with its sports council's football department in 2015 team known as MS ABDB, scoring 12 goals in his debut season.
 He won the Brunei Super League four times in a row and also the 2015 and 2016 Brunei FA Cup.

-On 29 September 2017, Razimie scored a hat-trick in the 4–1 win over title contenders Kota Ranger FC, who were unbeaten before the match took place.
+On 29 September 2017, Razimie scored a hat-trick in the 4–1 win over title contenders Kota Ranger, who were unbeaten before the match took place.
 He scored 16 goals in that season to help the Armymen win their third straight championship.
-Despite his mid-season transfer to DPMM, his twelve goals in the same amount of appearances in the 2018-19 season made him eligible for a fourth winner's medal when MS ABDB celebrated another league title in April 2019.
+Despite his mid-season transfer to DPMM, his twelve goals in the same number of appearances in the 2018-19 season made him eligible for a fourth winner's medal when MS ABDB celebrated another league title in April 2019.

+DPMM

-Razimie moved to Brunei's sole professional team DPMM FC in February 2019, reuniting him with his ABDB strike partner Abdul Azizi Ali Rahman.
-He made his debut in the home fixture against Geylang International on 9 March as a late substitute, scoring a 90th minute goal to seal a 3–0 win for his team.
+In February 2019, Razimie moved to Brunei's sole professional team DPMM which competes in the Singapore Premier League, reuniting him with his ABDB strike partner Abdul Azizi Ali Rahman.
+He made his debut in the home fixture against Geylang International on 9 March as a late substitute, scoring a 90th-minute goal to seal a 3–0 win for his team.

-On 27 June 2021, Razimie scored a hat-trick coming off the bench in a 16-1 win over BAKES FC in the 2021 Brunei Super League.
-A year later, Razimie managed to win his third Brunei FA Cup medal via victory over Kasuka FC in the final of the 2022 Brunei FA Cup.
+On 27 June 2021, Razimie scored a hat-trick coming off the bench in a 16–1 win over BAKES in the 2021 Brunei Super League.
+A year later, Razimie managed to win his third Brunei FA Cup medal via victory over Kasuka in the final of the 2022 Brunei FA Cup.

+DPMM II and back to MS ABDB

+At the start of 2024, Razimie was released by the professional club.
+However, he was re-signed to the club to play for the second team in the 2024–25 Brunei Super League.
+After scoring two goals in five matches he left the club to rejoin MS ABDB, taking the number seven vacated by Hariz Danial Khallidden who was signed for DPMM's first team.
+On his second game back with the Armymen against Lun Bawang FC, he scored a hat-trick to help his side win 8–0.